 Light: Optimally they should receive 12 hours of sunlight, and the minimum is 6 hours of light.
 The light source might be natural light or artificial lighting (plant lights)

-WaterOpens in a new tab.: Venus flytraps must be watered with pure water only, such as rainwater, distilled water, and reverse osmosis water.
+Water: Venus flytraps must be watered with pure water only, such as rainwater, distilled water, and reverse osmosis water.
 Tap water and bottled water kill carnivorous plants.

 The soil of the plant must always remain moist.
 Always keep the ground humid, but do not flood.
 Venus flytraps do not grow in swamps.

 Soil: Employ nutrient-free soil for carnivorous plants.
 Never employ enriched soil, full of fertilizers.
-This articleOpens in a new tab. covers many soil options for Venus flytraps.
+This article covers many soil options for Venus flytraps.

 Feeding: Venus flytraps do not need to capture insects to survive, but they benefit from them greatly.
 Place Venus flytraps outdoors, and they will have plenty of access to food.
 Also, consider feeding your plant to provide extra nutrients.